-Wednesday, January 13, 6:30-8:45PM Join us for our monthly meeting of the Animanga Club!
-We've got all sorts of zaniness in store, from a raffle to karaoke to a mystery anime to top it all off.
+Wednesday, May 12, 6:30-8:45PM Join us for our monthly meeting of the Animanga Club!
+We've got all sorts of zaniness in store, from a raffle to trivia to a mystery anime to top it all off.
 What is it this month?
 Sorry, no hints.
 Come hang out and let your inner otaku run free.

 Eisner winner Hope Larson's newest offering, Mercury, is split between past and present as two girls in the same family line struggle with love, tragedy, and gold prospecting — yes, your read that right — with just the slightest hint of the supernatural.
 This story is just so perfectly told, with art that is simple yet very evocative and inventive.
 If you're a fan of comics then check this out.
 Oh, and in case you're curious, Larson's next project is tackling the graphic novel adaption of A Wrinkle In Time.

 Megan Whalen Turner's Queen's Thief series is one of the finest at delivering political intrigue in a fantasy setting.
 Maybe it helps that there is very little magic (the world is grounded in real actions and consequences — usually), and it doesn't hurt that one of the main characters is a conniving, lying, well...thief.
 My only complaint is that it takes so long for her books to come out, but, rejoice, her latest is here!
 Conspiracy of Kings tells the story of Sophos, the young boy and would be king of Sounis, with a few guest appearances from some old favorites along the way.
 For nail biting twists and turns aplenty check this series out.